grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 differs from the original vi, I will indicate the nvim behavior.

 The name vi comes from the "visual interface" for the ex line editor.
-That is the reason vi's configuratio file is called `~/.exrc`.
+That is the reason vi's configuration file is called `~/.exrc`.

 Vi was often called "bimodal" where *normal mode* and